Quick links: Health Resources>

 Can I buy or sell a kidney?
 No - trade in human organs and tissue is illegal in Australia

 This practice is also considered ethically unacceptable.
 Anyone involved would face criminal charges.
-The illegal buying of organs overseas raises the risks of recipients contacting blood born diseases, complications, or even death.
+The illegal buying of organs overseas raises the risks of recipients contacting blood borne diseases, complications, or even death.

 If thinking of making a live kidney donation, you may find these videos helpful to make an informed decision.

 KidneyEd TV on YouTube

 Reviewed playlists on kidney transplantation, organ donation etc. We recommend Living Kidney Donation: What you need to know - one of an education playlist selection on our KidneyHealthAus YouTube profile.

 View links to other videos in this range - click links here: